-2. If enrolling in a Rescue Water Craft (RWC) course, complete a Support Operations Member Application and send to lifesaving@surflifesaving.com. au.
-This enables the Lifesaving team to check that you hold the required prerequisites for the course.
+2. If enrolling in a Rescue Water Craft (RWC) course, complete a Support Operations Member Application and send to lifesaving@surflifesaving. com.au.
 Facilitators for this course will need to wait for approval for all course participants before commencing training.
 Approval will be provided within (5) five working days of receiving the application.